voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 MATT:
-So in that case, identity is voting history?

-DAN:
-Yes.
-You can only see their votes while they approve being your rep.
-They can take that away anytime.

-MATT:
 Makes sense.

 DAN:
-And for all the votes you inherit from your rep...
-You don't know whether they voted directly or got their vote from their own rep.
+And for all the votes you inherit from your rep... you don't know whether they voted directly or got their vote from their own rep.

 MATT: